Wasted Youth (film)

 The film was inspired by the shooting of Alexandros Grigoropoulos, one of the events that led to the 2008 Greek riots.

 Plot

 Harris, a teenage skater, hangs out with his friends experiencing Athens and girls.
 A middle aged cop, Vassilis, seems unhappy with his life.
 One night the two cross paths.

+Production

+The film was made without the use of a script, and rather was composed of improvised lines by actors following a loose outline.